KevinRojas1499/Diffuse-Everything/README.md

     --net_config_path configs/mmdit.yaml \
     --enable_wandb
 ```
 **Stage 2 Training** In this stage set `text-depth` to your desired value in `mmdit.yaml`.
 When loading the checkpoint since the model has changed, you need to comment out the line where the optimizer is loaded.
 Additionally you should load from the EMA so that the weights are correct.
+You can also freeze the continuous component if you wish using `--freeze_image`.
+This can be helpful if you want to preserve the result from the previous stage.
 ```bash
 torchrun training.py \
     --modality multimodal \